 - A huge amount of content, enough to fill a two years compendium of a comic-book series:

 — Over 450 hand-made fullscreen illustrations and 20 characters with over 400 different variants and attitudes (including 38 possible appearance evolutions of the main character, Daphné),

-— 80.000 words in English and in French (which would translate into a 400 pages novel).
+— 80.000 words in English, French and Simplified Chinese (which would translate into a 400 pages novel).